EzekielMisgae/alx-higher_level_programming/0x0F-python-object_relational_mapping/README.md

-This directory includes files for python object relational mapping
+This directory includes files for python object relational mapping including a README file.